simonantonio/flip32plus/README.md

-# flip32+
+# twist32+

-This is a repository for my work on providing some easier to find and use documents for the flip32+ board.

-I'll also be trying to build a newly laid out board which should be pin compatible to the original board.
+This should be pin compatible with the naze32/flip32+ but will require modified firmware to drive the MPU9150

+Newly laid out PCB based on the MPU9150 (accelerometer, gyroscope, magnetometer) MS5611-01BA - Barometer

+Designed to fit the standard 36mm footprint of other flight controllers.

+Power via ESC 1.